SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessFeats.md

 Increase your Wisdom attribute by 1, to a maximum of 20.
 You gain the ability to cast the shield of faith, protect vs evil & good, and protection from poison spells once per long rest and you can cast these spells with your spell slots.

-# Alchemist

-Initiate Alchemist, Master Alchemist

 # Always Ready

 You automatically ready a melee or unarmed attack at the end of your turn if you took the attack action and missed any melee or unarmed attack hit.

-# Apothecary

-Increase one of your mental attributes by 1, to a maximum of 20.
-You gain proficiency with herbalism kit and Arcana, or expertise if already proficient.

 # Apothecary [Cha]